 Although couchsurfing is completely free, remember that your hosts aren't compensated for offering up their homes and time — they are doing so to meet people and form new friendships.

 Be a good couchsurfer by getting to know your host; plan to spend a little time with them rather than just turning up when it is time to sleep.
+Don't treat their home as a free hotel.
 Bringing a small gift is optional, but always plan to interact a bit.
-After departing, leave a nice referral for them if the experience was positive.
+After departing, leave a nice referral on the website for them if the experience was positive.

-Benjamin Franklin said "guests, like fish, begin to smell after three days."
+Benjamin Franklin once said, "Guests, like fish, begin to smell after three days."
 No matter how positive the interaction, heed that sage advice and never overstay a welcome!